bereal/sitemon/README.md

 ## Installation and running

-The service is packaged and installed using the python `setuptools`.
+The service is packaged and installed using the python standard `setuptools`.

 To install the service: